 To read the full report, visit www.roadmapproject.org/resources/results-report-2016/.
 For more data at the school, district and regional levels, plus information on how outcomes and demographics have shifted over time by race/ethnicity, income, housing status, gender, language and ability status, explore the data dashboard: www.roadmapproject.org/data-dashboard/.

 About the Road Map Project

 The Road Map Project is a regional collective impact initiative aimed at dramatically improving student achievement from cradle through college and career in South Seattle and South King County.
 The project is working to make large-scale change and has created a common goal and shared vision to facilitate coordinated action, both inside and outside schools.
 Started in 2010, leaders and activists from many sectors are committed to working together as part of the Road Map Project to include education outcomes in our communities.
 For more, visit www.roadmapproject.org.

-Posted in: College and Career Readiness , College Persistence and Completion , Data & Research , Early Learning , English Language Learners , Expanded Learning Opportunities , Family Engagement , Opportunity Youth , Social Emotional Learning
+Posted in: College and Career Readiness , College and Career Success , Data and Research , Early Learning , English Language Learners , Expanded Learning Opportunities , Family Engagement , Opportunity Youth , Social Emotional Learning